-- (a) Clauses 1 to 16 inclusive apply to the Metropolitan District as defined in the Factories and Shops Acts, and the Orders in Council thereunder, and such portion of the Shires of Doneaster and Templestowe as is not included within the said District; the cities of Ballarat, Bendigo, Cholsea, Geelong, Geelong West, Mordialloc, and Warrnambool; the town of Newtown and Chilwell; the boroughs of Eaglehawk and Sebastopol; the township of Kangaroo Flat, in the Shires of Marong and of Strathfieldsaye; the township of Spring Gully, in the Shire of Strathfieldsaye; such portion of the Shire of Broadmeadows as is south of Somerton-road; the Shire of Dandenong; the Doutta Galla Riding of the Shire of Keilor, and such portion of the Maribyrnong Riding of the said Shire as is within 3 miles of the St. Albans Post Office; the Shire of Mulgrave; such portions of the Shire of South Barwon and of the Moorpanyal Riding of the Shire of Corio as are within a radius of 5 miles of the Geelong Post Office; and such portions of the Shire of Werribee as are within a radius of 3 miles of the Altona Post Office. - (b) Clause 1 and clauses 17 to 29 inclusive apply to the whole of the State outside and excepting those parts enumerated - (b) Clause 1 and clauses 17 to 29 inclusive apply to the whole of the State outside and excepting those parts enumerated in the preceding paragraph.
+- (a) Clauses 1 to 16 inclusive apply to the Metropolitan District as defined in the Factories and Shops Acts, and the Orders in Council thereunder, and such portion of the Shires of Doncaster and Templestowe (other than the township of Warrandyte) as is not included within the said District; the cities of Ballarat, Bendigo, Chelsoa, Geelong, Geelong Wost, Mildura, Mordislloc, and Warrandbool; the town of Nowtown and Chilwell; the boroughs of Eaglohawk and Sobastopol; the township of Meropein; the township of Kangaroo Flat in the Shires of Marong and of Strathfieldsaye; the township of Spring Gully, in the Shire of Strathfieldsaye; such portion of the Shire of Broadmeadows as is south of Somerton-road; the Shire of Dandenong; the Doutta Galla Riding of the Shire of Keilor, and such portion of the Maribyrnong Riding of the said Shire as is within 3 miles of the St. Albans Post Office; the Shire of Mulgrave; such portions of the Shire of South Barwon and of the Moorpanyal Riding of the Shire of Corio as are within a radius of 5 miles of the Geelong Post Office; and portions of the Shire of Werribee as are within a radius of 3 miles of the Altona Post Office and such portions of the Shire of Mildura as are within a radius of 1 mile of the Red Cliffs Post Office and the Irymple Post Office respectively.

-(ii) On 31st May, 1938, the Bread Board, the Country Bread Board, and the Provincial Bread Board, were deprived of the power to "determine the lowest prices or rates of payment for bread making or baking," and such power was conferred excinsively on the Bread Trade Board.
+(b) Clause 1 and clauses 17 to 29 inclusive apply to the whole of the State outside and excepting those parts enumerated - (b) Clause 1 and clauses 17 to 29 inclusive apply to the whole of the State outside and excepting those parts enumerated - (ii) On 31st May, 1938, the Bread Board, the Country Bread Board, and the Provincial Bread Board, were deprived of the power to "determine the lowest prices or rates of payment for bread making or baking," and such power was conferred exclusively on the Bread Trade Board.